zeek/zeek-docs/doc/scripts/base/bif/strings.bif.zeek.rst

    string.

-   :len: The length of the output string.
+   :param len: The length of the output string.

-   :source: The string to concatenate repeatedly until *len* has been reached.
+   :param source: The string to concatenate repeatedly until *len* has been reached.

    :returns: A string of length *len* filled with *source*.